gerickson/opencflite/README.md

     % sudo apt-get install uuid-dev libicu-dev libkqueue-dev zlib1g-dev

+#### A Comment about libkqueue

+There are a number of issues in libkqueue prior to version 2.5.2 that preclude it from working correctly to serve the needs of run loop timers.
+Consequently, if your distribution does not have libkqueue equal to or later than 2.5.2, you may need to build a suitable version of libkqueue from source and install it.

 If you want to modify or otherwise maintain the Open CF-lite build system, see "Maintaining Open CF-lite" below for more information.